-Did you know that there are three Frank Lloyd Wright homes in the Laurel Highlands?
-Experience Frank Lloyd Wright’s masterpiece, Fallingwater, spend the night in one of only seven Wright homes available for overnight stays, Duncan House, and explore Kentuck Knob, one of Wright’s Usonian designs.
+Did you know that there are four Frank Lloyd Wright homes in the Laurel Highlands?
+Experience Frank Lloyd Wright’s masterpiece, Fallingwater, spend the night in two of only a few Wright homes available for overnight stays, Duncan House and Mantyla, and explore Kentuck Knob, one of Wright’s Usonian designs.
 Remember to make reservations and buy your tickets ahead of time!
 Spend 48 hours immersing yourself in the architecture of Frank Lloyd Wright and experiencing the Laurel Highlands with this two-day trip itinerary.

 Start the day with coffee and breakfast at Silver Horse Coffee.